Sikorsky SH-60 Seahawk: Other and potential users

 In 2015, Saudi Arabia requested the sale of ten MH-60R helicopters and associated equipment and support for the Royal Saudi Navy.

-In 2016, Malaysia is considering a purchase of new helicopters for its Royal Malaysian Navy, with the MH-60R Seahawk, AgustaWestland AW159 Wildcat, or the Airbus Helicopters H225M under evaluation for the role.
+In 2016, Malaysia considered purchasing new helicopters for its Royal Malaysian Navy, with the MH-60R Seahawk, AgustaWestland AW159 Wildcat, or the Airbus Helicopters H225M under evaluation for the role.

-In April 2018, the Defense Security Cooperation Agency announced it had received U.S. State Department approval and notified Congress of a possible sale to Mexican Navy of eight MH-60Rs, spare engines, and associated systems.
-Mexico's president said that he plans to cancel the MH-60 sale to cut government spending.
+In April 2018, the Defense Security Cooperation Agency received U.S. State Department approval and notified Congress of a possible sale to Mexican Navy of eight MH-60Rs, spare engines, and associated systems.
+In July 2018, Mexico's president planned to cancel the MH-60 sale to cut government spending.

-In February 2011, India selected the S-70B over the NHIndustries NH90 for an acquisition of 16 multirole helicopters for the Indian Navy to replace its aging Westland Sea King fleet.
-India selected the Seahawk for procurement in November 2014.
-In June 2017, India's Ministry of Defence terminated the procurement program over a pricing issue.
-Then in August 2018, India's Defence Ministry approved the purchase of 24 MH-60R helicopters.
-In April 2019, the US Defense Security Cooperation Agency approved sale of 24 MH-60R anti-submarine helicopters to India for US$2.6 bn and notified Congress of the proposed sale.
-India signed a $2.13 billion (Rs 15,157 Crores) contract for the MH-60Rs in February 2020.
-These helicopters are to aid in detecting and destroying enemy submarines prowling in the Indian Ocean Region (IOR).
-On 16 July 2021, the U.S. Navy handed over the first two MH-60Rs to the Indian Navy at Naval Air Station North Island, San Diego.